hgranillo/errbot-docker/README.md

 ### Credits

 This is a modified version of https://github.com/zoni/docker-err to run on Alpine, with no support for Python2.
-Credit for the bash scripts goes to
+Credit for the bash scripts goes to him.